 Editor: Agung Taufiqurrakhman

-Marlis is the Founder and Chief Executive Officer of Green Network.
-She is also responsible as the Editor-in-Chief at Green Network Asia and Green Network ID.
+Marlis is the Founder & Chief Executive Officer of Green Network.
+She also performs the role of Editor-in-Chief for Green Network Asia and Green Network ID.